fnaumenko/isChIP/README.md

 `-x|--strand`<br>
-forces to generate two additional WIG files, one per each strand.<br> Is valid only in `SE` sequencing mode.
+forces to generate two additional WIG files, one per each strand.<br> It only matters in `SE` sequencing mode and activated WIG output format.

 `-o|--out <file>`<br>
 specifies output files location.
 If option’s value is a file, it is used as a common file name.
 If file has an extension, it is discarded.
 If value is a directory, the default file name is used.<br>
 Default: *test* mode: **mTest.\***, *control* mode: **mInput.\***

+`-z|--gzip`<br>
+forces to compress output data files (except fragment/read size distribution)

 `-V|--verbose <SL|RES|RT|PAR|DBG>`<br>
 sets verbose level:<br>